Education & Wellbeing

 Security services

-These basic operational costs are where the majority of donations are used.
+These basic operational costs make up the majority of how donations are used.